By general location – Last updated April 14, 2026

 Around VCU:

-• Polpetti’s.
+- Polpetti’s.
 Really good Italian sandwiches.
 Owner is famously known for personally driving to New York once a week to purchase the bread and deli items he uses.
-Two locations, this one at 515 N Harrison is supposed to have some seating.
-We haven’t been to it yet.
+Two locations, the one at 515 N Harrison is supposed to have some seating.
+We haven’t been to it yet, but we’ve been to the other one and the sandwiches were superb.

 Shockoe Bottom / Downtown:

-• Yak Yak Thai.
-We haven’t tried, but it looks good.
+- Yak Yak Thai.
 Shockoe Bottom (old town).

 Church Hill Area:

-• Proper Pie Company.
+- Proper Pie Company.
+2505 East Broad.
 Savory and sweet hand-held “pies.”
 New Zealand chef.
 Popular place.
-Only open Wednesday through Sunday.
+Wednesday through Sunday only.

 Jackson Ward: